nucypher/nucypher/docs/source/staking/running_a_worker.rst

 Worker's role in the network
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Worker nodes perform periodic automated transactions to signal continued commitment to providing service.
+The Worker is the bonded delegate of a Staker and an active network node.
+Each staking account or "Staker" is bonded to exactly one Worker.
+Workers must remain online to provide uninterrupted re-encryption services to network users on-demand and perform periodic automated transactions to signal continued commitment to availability.
-The worker's ethereum account must remain unlocked while the node is running.
-Worker ethereum accounts do not need NU and only need enough ETH to pay for gas fees.
-The average cost of a commitment is ~200k gas.

 Workers nodes have three core components